ACML-Project/acml-model-report/docs/main.md

 # The Dataset

-## Fake News detection dataset
+### Fake News detection dataset
 The dataset can be found at: https://www.kaggle.com/datasets/clmentbisaillon/fake-and-real-news-dataset/data .

-There are two datasets included, we have `Fake.csv` and `True.csv` where the structure is as follows →
+There are two datasets included.
+We have `Fake.csv` and `True.csv` where the structure is as follows →

 ## Structure:
 - Dataset separated in two files: